inyenepaul/AltSchool-Exam-Project/README.md

 b.
 In my namecheap dashboard, I clicked on the domain list

 c.
-In the domain list, I clicked on Advanced DNS and updated the Host records as seen in the figure below
+In the domain list, I clicked on Advanced DNS and updated the Host records with the public IP address (54.227.76.174) as seen in the figure below
    ![Namecheap_dashboard](https://github.com/user-attachments/assets/93518d10-ab7a-47e7-ad46-d51abb346d2e)

 d.
 After updating the records, I connected my AWS EC2 instance to the SSH client (Termius)